 In 2006, I gave birth to a beautiful girl.
-I knew before she was even conceived, that she was going to join our family and be unique.
-My deceased Italian Nono had visited in me in a dream and told me I was going to have a “special ” girl.
-I could tell by his tone and bittersweet smile, that he was trying to warn me that it would be a mixed blessing.
-Upon waking up from this dream, I was left with a feeling that this was pre-destined, and my soul purpose was directly tied-in with the arrival of this baby.
+I knew before she was conceived that she would join our family and be unique.
+My deceased Italian Nonno had visited me in a dream and told me I would have a “special ” girl.
+His tone and bittersweet smile told me it would be a mixed blessing.
+Upon waking up from this dream, I was left with a feeling that this was pre-destined.
+My soul purpose was directly tied-in with the arrival of this baby.

-On March 28th, 2006, my daughter with special needs came into this world with the greatest peace I have ever witnessed.
+On March 28th, 2006, my daughter with special needs came into this world with the most tremendous peace I have ever witnessed.
 Her arrival was written in the stars, and now the time had come for my soul to take on a new purpose for this lifetime.
-I felt gratitude about having a degree in Occupational Therapy, as I felt confident in knowing how to address my daughter’s needs.
+I felt grateful for my degree in Occupational Therapy, as I felt confident knowing how to address my daughter’s needs.
 There were no coincidences!
 I found strength in my strong spiritual beliefs.

-I would be lying through my teeth if I were to say that I did not experience bouts of extreme sorrow.
-At various stages of my daughter’s development, I felt overwhelmed by the huge sense of life long responsibility for this precious being.
+I would be lying through my teeth if I said I did not experience bouts of extreme sorrow.
+At various stages of my daughter’s development, I felt overwhelmed by the huge sense of lifelong responsibility for this precious being.

-I felt a terrifying lack of control to assure her with a positive outcome.
-Loneliness also crept-in as I often felt unable to relate to moms of typically-developing children.
-My daughter was often excluded from play dates and parties due to her differences.
-The heartbreak I felt was suffocating.
-Although we always celebrated her successes, I quickly came to realize that my happiness could not be directly dependent on how well my daughter was doing.
-I needed to look outside of myself for help in how to cope with a situation I could not change, and would be present forever.
+I also felt a terrifying lack of control to assure her of a positive outcome.
+Loneliness soon crept in despite being surrounded by people, as I often felt alone in what I was living.
+I quickly realized that my happiness could not directly depend on how well my daughter was doing in her development.
+I needed to look outside myself for help coping with a situation I could not change.
+Her issues were for life.

-Throughout the years, we spent all of our time, energy, and resources helping our daughter develop by putting her in every possible therapy or treatment that could potentially help.
-Our life was intense, highly scheduled, unbalanced, and all of us felt disconnected at times.
-I started feeling like I was falling apart at the seams.
+Throughout the years, we spent all of our time, energy, and resources helping our daughter develop by putting her in every possible therapy or treatment that could potentially help her progress.
 After 10 years of living like this, I could tell that my inner strength reserves were depleted.

 Turning to nature was not a conscious decision, but the wellness effects were powerful and transformative.
-My main medicine became being in the presence of horses, which I got into by chance (although I believe everything happens for a reason).
-Being a therapist myself, it is not easy for me to find resources that work well for me.
-I require a less traditional and more soulful approach to get my juices flowing, and for me to find motivation to fully engage in my own wellness process.
-Equine therapy became so effective for me that I became a certified practitioner in Equinisity, adopted 3 horses of my own, and moved my family onto a beautiful acreage outside the city, in the cutest Hacienda-style house you have ever seen!
-I never do anything half-way obviously…
+My primary medicine was being in the presence of horses, which I got into by chance (although I believe everything happens for a reason).
+Being a therapist myself, it can be challenging for me to find effective resources.
+I require a less traditional and more soulful approach to get my juices flowing.
+That is how I find the motivation to fully engage in my wellness process.
+Equine interventions became so effective for me that I became a certified practitioner in Equinisity, adopted 4 horses of my own, and moved my family onto a beautiful acreage outside the city in the cutest Hacienda-style house you have ever seen!
+I never do anything halfway, obviously…

-My husband, who was reluctant at first, was quick to pick-up on all the benefits of our new lifestyle.
-There seemed to be a quickening occurring in our lives, leading us to embody our true values.
+My husband, who was initially reluctant, quickly picked up on all the benefits of our new lifestyle.
+A quickening occurred in our lives, leading us to embody our true values.
 Together we decided to strengthen our family by embracing a more natural and peaceful way of living.
-It now feels like magic is present in every aspect of our lives, and I make a point of incorporating it in my therapy with all my clients!
+It now feels like magic is present in every aspect of our lives, and I make a point of incorporating it into my work with all my clients!